 Fishermen’s cottages, thatched houses and elegant Victorian villas make Lyme Regis one of the most picturesque hang-outs on a summer’s day.
 The town was a favourite with Jane Austen who wrote about “the principal street almost hurrying into the water, the Walk to the Cobb, skirting round the pleasant little bay.”
 The town has a number of historical landmarks from the watermill, which dates all the way back to the 14th century, to the beautiful St Michael’s Church and the fascinating Lepers’ Well.

 In recent years the Kent town of Margate has become synonymous with chic, known as much for the elegance of its Old Town as for its seaside donkey rides and ice creams.
-While you’ll go for the golden sands and rustic seaside charm, you’ll stay for the rich abundance of art galleries, vintage shops and cafés.
+While you’ll go for the golden sands and rustic seaside charm, you’ll stay for the rich abundance of art galleries – don’t miss the Turner Contemporary gallery on the seafront – as well as retro funfair Dreamland, vintage shops and cafés.

 Surrounded by attractive towns and villages, Morecambe was the birthplace of the famous comedian Eric Morecambe, and his statue on the promenade, unveiled by the Queen in 1999, has become one of the most photographed in the country.
 The nearby Midland Hotel is a lovingly-restored Art Deco hotel while music lovers should head to The Platform, the former railway station which hosts everything from jazz and blues to world music, folk and classical.

 With its golden beaches and stone and pastel houses which overlook the crowded marina, Salcombe is about as luxurious as the English riviera gets.
-Take the South Sands Ferry which serves the western shore and soak up the charm of the this seaside town from the water before heading to the boutiques of Fore Street and Island Street, Salcombe’s arts district.
-Stay at South Sands hotel which opened in 2010, a New England-style property with a contemporary vibe.
+Take the South Sands Ferry which serves the western shore, and soak up the charm of the this seaside town from the water before heading to the boutiques of Fore Street and Island Street, Salcombe’s arts district.
+Stay at the newly revamped Gara Rock hotel, which reopens after a lavish refurbishment this August.

-How could we leave Blackpool, voted ‘Britain’s favourite seaside town’ in the 2013 Traveller’s Choice awards, off our list?
-Marvel at its iconic Pleasure Beach and roller coasters, the North and Central piers and visit Blackpool Tower, opened in 1894 and inspired by Paris’s Eiffel Tower.
-It’s a truly magical day out and British seaside town at its magnificent best.
+How could we leave Blackpool off our list?
+Cheerful and fun – more kiss-me-quick hats than straw boaters – Blackpool holds the iconic Pleasure Beach, as well as roller coasters, piers and the landmark Blackpool Tower, opened in 1894 and inspired by Paris’s Eiffel Tower.
+It’s a truly magical day out – the British seaside town at its magnificent best.